changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 ### Create a thread

-Use the `create_thread` method to create a chat thread client object.
+Use the `create_chat_thread` method to create a chat thread client object.

 - Use `topic` to give a thread topic;
 - Use `thread_members` to list the `ChatThreadMember` to be added to the thread;